 As a public sector body, Stafford and Surrounds CCG is required under the 2010 Equality Act to make provision for various obligations and legally-mandated duties conferred on us by the Act (known as the ‘Public Sector Equality Duty’ or PSED).
 These PSED requirements relate to the CCG as an NHS Commissioner, local system leader and as an employer.
 When deploying our commissioning functions, we are required to promote equality and diversity and tackle health inequalities.
 Part of these duties relate to the publication of certain strategy documents, including our CCG objectives in this area, along with annual equality and inclusion reports to show how we are performing against those.

 The CCG is committed to promoting equality in the local community and further afield.
 A joint Equality and Diversity Strategy is currently under development with Cannock Chase CCG and South East Staffordshire and Seisdon Peninsula CCG - planned for publication in early 2017.
-View Stafford and Surrounds CCG's latest Equality and Diversity Strategy.
+View Stafford and Surrounds CCG's latest Equality and Diversity Report.
 The Equality and Diversity Strategy is being updated along with our Equality Objectives, and we will be going out to consultation in 2017.

 Our Health Profile provides more information about the current demographics of the local population in Stafford and its surrounding areas.